 Pancreatic cysts are diagnosed with increasing frequency because of the widespread use of cross-sectional imaging.
-As an example, pancreatic cysts were detected in 1.2 percent of more than 24,000 patients who underwent abdominal imaging with computed tomography or magnetic resonance imaging at a major medical center .
+Pancreatic cysts may be detected in over 2 percent of patients who undergo abdominal imaging with multidetector row computed tomography or magnetic resonance imaging for unrelated reasons, and this frequency increases with age [1,2].

 Pancreatic cysts can either be neoplastic (eg, intraductal papillary mucinous neoplasms) or non-neoplastic.
 Accurate cyst categorization is important, since non-neoplastic cysts require treatment only if symptomatic, whereas some of the pancreatic cystic neoplasms have significant malignant potential and should be resected.